pollow/Dict/README.md

 Dict
 ====

-The finally homework for course 'C Programming' again.
-A dict use ncurses in C.
+The final project for the course "C Programming", a dictionary using ncurses in C, with trie and MED(Minimum Edit Distance).

+Author:

+Chang Xing

+Hongpu Ma

+Hong Cao